midzer/beerbase/content/breweries/southern-tier-brewing-co/oat-imperial-oatmeal-stout.md

 srm: 0
 upc: 0
 ---
-It is beer #2 in our \Blackwater Series\" of original Imperial Stouts.
-The first in the Series was \"Is\"
+It is beer #2 in our Blackwater Series" of original Imperial Stouts.
+The first in the Series was "Is"